derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 To do - register with a Tile Provider (e.g. ESRI).

 ## Technologies

 HTML5, CSS3, JavaScript, jQuery, Font Awesome, Bootstrap, PHP, LeafletJS with GeoSearch, Easy Button, Marker Clusters and Extra Markers.
+This project makes extensive use of third party APIs (e.g. Open Cage).

 ## Deployment